 Securing the rear of the pulley

 Back-up measures are generally a good idea for longlining.
 The length/heel tension at which the pulley block is backed up depends on its components and personal safety requirements.
 A piece of rope (single rope or static rope, min.
 10 mm diameter) is all you need to back up the hoist (see picture).
 I usually attach the back-up rope during tensioning and shorten it again at the end.

 Loosening the longline

 Once again, caution is advised when loosening!
 At first it is often very difficult to release the clamp of Eddy or Grigri.
 The rope can be pulled into the device so quickly that it can cause burns to the skin.
-Teamwork is required: one person holds the brake rope in braking position with both hands (do not wrap the rope around his hands!) and slowly lets go.
+Teamwork is required: one person holds the brake rope in braking position with both hands (do not wrap the rope around the hands!) and slowly lets go.
 Meanwhile, the other operates the release lever.

 Longlining is not without risk

-Important: The information in this article is not complete and can in no way replace basic knowledge of longlining.
+Important: the information in this article is not complete and can in no way replace basic knowledge of longlining.
 Everyone is responsible for their own actions!